piyoki/neovim-server/README.md

 ## Prerequisites

-- Driod Sans Mono Nerd Font is the default font of the container.
+- Driod Sans Mono Nerd Font is required to be downloaded since its the default font of the container.
+You may find the installation guide below.
 To use other fonts, please find the instructions on the [Nerd Font](https://github.com/ryanoasis/nerd-fonts) repository.

 ## Font Installation